-If there’s one thing that annoys people who invest, it’s finding out that they have to pay unexpected charges (I know from the emails I’ve received!).
+If there’s one thing that annoys people who invest, it’s finding out that they have to pay unexpected charges (I know from the emails I’ve receive!).
 For years the investment industry has been pretty opaque about how much they charge and, although it’s improved in the last few years, it’s still almost impossible to find out all the charges upfront.
+So, a new campaign is saying investment firms must be transparent about charges.
+Find out more.

 What’s the issue?